rromanotero/os_labs/3_HAL_and_Fonts/README.md

 4. Using the framebuffer, write fonts and software that prints to the screen

 ### Tasks
-1. Print an excerpt of Alice in Wonderland as shown in the solution
+Mimicking the solution demo:
-        - (6 pts) Print Alice in Wonderland (using the colours in the solution demo)
+1. (6 pts) Print Alice in Wonderland's excerpt (use different colours as shown in the demo)
-        - (2 pts) Get the fonts to scale up and down
+2. (2 pts) Get the fonts to scale up and down
-        - (2 pts) Get hal_video_puts to rewind when reaching the end of the screen but not without first asking for "Enter to continue".
+3. (2 pts) Get hal_video_puts to rewind when reaching the end of the screen but not without first asking for "Enter to continue".

 ### Deliverables
 1. A screenshot of the output (for task 1)